geoblacklight/geoblacklight.github.io/guides/upgrading.md

 ```
 ###### Facet Fields / config.add_facet_field(s)

 These are all now mapped to Aardvark fields.
+Note: 'icon_facet' partials are now replaced by the `item_component: Geoblacklight::IconFacetItemComponent`

 ```ruby
     # FACETS